seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 ```
 for each journal in journals
     visit all other journals
-      so end up examining each pair
+      so we end up examining each pair of journals
       for each pair, count how many authors have published in the 2 journals of the pair
 ```